 This is a park area with a monument commemorating the original location of the first post office site West of the Rocky Mountains.
 More...

 6 miles of paved pathway stretching from the Port of Astoria to Tongue Point.
 Sights: Ships, bird watching, and the Columbia River.
 More...

 - Shively Park

 A spacious, wooded park holding a community hall, trails, a grass area, a small play structure, and picnic shelters.
 More...

 This park is a large grass park set across from Youngs Bay.
 The park holds four baseball/softball fields, a basketball court, two sets of public restrooms, a skate park, picnic area and large playground.
 The park is one of the largest parks in the park system and is very popular for a wide variety of ages.
 More...

 - Violet LaPlante Park

 This is a small park surrounded by a densely wooded area.
-This park hosts a small climbing structure and swing set, as well as a picnic area.
+This park hosts a climbing structure, teeter totter, accessible merry-go-round and swing set, as well as a picnic area.
 More...